Hint: It really is all about your mom.

 When you're overcome with anxiety, here are 3 important steps to release that negative energy from your mind, body, and spirit.

-This can help you slow down and consider the situation — and your own thoughts, feelings, and reactions — more mindfully in the midst of a panic attack or stressful moment.
+This can help you slow down and consider the situation — and your thoughts, feelings, and reactions — more mindfully amid a panic attack or stressful moment.

 Stop: Allow yourself to stop in your tracks and take a moment to pause.